 Mozambique’s fight for independence followed by a long civil war resulted in ethnic groups identifying within themselves, not as part of a united country.

-Mozambique’s primary ethnic groups are listed below:
+Mozambique’s primary ethnic groups include:

 - Makua / Lomwe

-- Tsonga / Shangaan
+- Tsonga / Shangaan (Shangana)

 - European / Mestiço